-- 1. Use the Commission provided Plan templates (Full Year Funding Plan, Interim Funding Plan, Provisional Funding Plan, or Temporary Increase to Services Funding Plan templates). - 2.
+- 1. Use the Commission provided plan templates (Full Year Funding Plan, Interim Funding Plan, Provisional Funding Plan, or Temporary Increase to Services Funding Plan templates). - 2.
 This initial plan should be submitted to the Program Coordinator who will provide it to the Commission three to six weeks after acceptance into the Program or for the first day of the following month.
-An initial plan payment is paid to the Provider for of the first 12-month plan.
+An initial plan payment is paid to the Provider for the development of the first 12-month plan.
 The Commission estimates the initial plan payment for plan development, depending on the individual's needs, which usually equates to approximately one months' worth of supports.
-During this time the Provider should begin meeting the participant, building rapport with the community clinical team and CHO, arranging tenancy, supporting participant to buy furnishings and move into their home. - 3.
+During this time the Provider should begin meeting the participant and building rapport with the community clinical team (if relevant). - 3.
 The hours of direct support and subsequent funding must be entered on the costing sheet of the individualised funding plan on a weekly basis (not annually) and the total costings (not hours) for the year entered. - 4.
 The individualised funding plan should have the input of all relevant stakeholders.
-The Clinician (where engaged) needs to contribute to the plan and to safeguarding and transition planning.
+The Clinician needs to contribute to the plan and to safeguarding and transition planning.